We are searching for

 4. Beeps or sends out a vibration when you're likely to collide with a vehicle ahead

-When you are quickly approaching another vehicle, and the system believes you are going to crash into the other vehicle, it moves beyond a simple light and will either start beeping or vibrating part of your vehicle.
+When you are quickly approaching another vehicle, and the FCW system believes you are going to crash into the other vehicle, it moves beyond a simple light and will either start beeping or vibrating part of your vehicle.
 These warnings are more serious, and you need to take immediate action to avoid an accident.

 A vehicle that comes with a collision warning system is going to be safer for you to drive on a daily basis.
 These systems come standard on many newer vehicles, but you'll have to look for cars and trucks with the technology before making a purchase.
-Read through all the specifications for a particular vehicle to look for things like forward collision warning systems, blind spot sensors, adaptive cruise control, and more.
+Read through all the specifications for a particular vehicle to look for things like FCW systems, blind spot sensors, adaptive cruise control, and more.

 These powerful safety features will help you stay safer on the road and will help you avoid potential accidents regularly.
 While looking into different new and used vehicles for purchase, you should consider things like a car history report too.
 These simple reports let you see the history of a specific vehicle that's for sale.
 With one basic report, you'll know how many owners the vehicle has had, what accidents it has been through, what the odometer says, and much more.
 Get all this information before making a vehicle purchase, and you'll get a car that has the features you want and that has been cared for well.

-Potential Issues with Your Collision Avoidance System
+Potential Issues With Your Collision Avoidance System

-Potential Issues with Your Collision Avoidance SystemWhile an FCW system is useful to keep you safe while driving, these systems have problems that prevent them from functioning properly in some conditions.
+Potential Issues With Your Collision Avoidance SystemWhile an FCW system is useful to keep you safe while driving, these systems have problems that prevent them from functioning properly in some conditions.
 If there is snow or ice on your vehicle, the sensors may be covered and left non-functional.
 You should try to clean off any obstructions before driving.

 The same could be true if you have mud or other debris on the front end of your ride.
 Keep your vehicle clean, and your warning systems should function more reliably as a result.
-These systems may also malfunction during certain daylight driving conditions.
+Collision avoidance systems may also malfunction during certain daylight driving conditions.
 When the glare from the sun is just right, the alerts may not work as well as they should.
 Keep these problems in mind before you start driving, and you'll be aware that your alerts won't always be the most reliable.

-A car equipped with a forward collision warning system isn't guaranteed to keep you out of accidents, but it should be a little safer to drive.
+A car equipped with a forward collision warning isn't guaranteed to keep you out of accidents, but it should be a little safer to drive.
 These specialized systems are simple to use, but you will have to take some time to learn what the different warnings mean and to learn how to use them when making driving decisions.
 Once you adapt to the warning lights, beeps, and vibrations, you'll drive more safely and will be able to respond to more conditions on the road, even if you don't notice them with your eyes.